kurakurakuda/sandbox_rag_app/README.md

 ## How to build this application
 1. Data Preparation
     1. Scrapt the Web Pages
     We need to gather the data from Web Blog about the details, which Q&A refer it to answer the query.
+    ** Please be careful about the copyright of the web page.
     The file is [here](scraping/scraping.ipynb)
-    2. (Optional) Format the texts by using ChatGPT.
+    3. (Optional) Format the texts by using ChatGPT.

 2. Build Application
 The script is [here](app/embedding-app.ipynb)